SoftwareAG/webmethods-api-control-plane/deployment/docker/README.md

 4. Configure your deployment

-    The `.env` file in [deployment/docker/.env](deployment/docker/.env) allows for configuring different aspects of API Control Plane deplpyment.
-To be able to access API Contol Plane after it's deployed, you need to edit this file and provide a value for `NGINX_DOMAIN_NAME` that matches the hostname of the machine you're deploying API Conrtol plane on.
+    The `.env` file in [deployment/docker/.env](deployment/docker/.env) allows for configuring different aspects of API Control Plane deployment.
+To be able to access API Control Plane after it's deployed, you need to edit this file and provide a value for `NGINX_DOMAIN_NAME` that matches the hostname of the machine you're deploying API Control plane on.
 Make sure this hostname is accessible to whoever will be connecting to API Control Plane.

-5. Execute the deployment sccripts
+5. Execute the deployment scripts

     To deploy the API Control Plane with default configuration: